 Companies in a range of industries have received significant tax benefits through the R&D Tax Credit.
 These include, but are not limited to, manufacturing, software, technology, engineering, architecture, food & beverage, aerospace, and pharmaceutical companies.

-Activities related to the arts, soft sciences, sales, marketing, general and administrative, training, market research, funded research, or research conducted outside of the U.S. does not qualify for the R&D Tax Credit.
+Activities related to the arts, soft sciences, sales, marketing, general and administrative, training, market research, funded research, or research conducted outside of the U.S. do not qualify for the R&D Tax Credit.

-STRIKE Tax works on a success-based fee structure.
-STRIKE Tax does not get paid until our client utilizes the tax credits or receives a cash refund from the IRS and/or state.
+Strike works on a success-based fee structure.
+Strike does not get paid until our client utilizes the tax credits or receives a cash refund from the IRS and/or state.